Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/run_docker.rst

 .. _how-to-get-your-xmls-from-your-own-pdfs-1:

-How to get your xmls from your own pdfs
+How to get the xmls from your own pdfs
 ---------------------------------------

 1. Make sure you have GROBID server running, you can do this using